User Guide – Avoid Common iPhone User Mistakes

 Creating no backup

 You usually have a lot of apps, music and photos on your iPhone, as well as personal data, information and setting configurations.
-It would be annoying, if all of it disappears because of an error or iPhone loss.
-Many iPhone users are not aware of this instance and create a backup rarely or not at all.
+Without a backup all data may be lost if you loose your iPhone, your iPhone was stolen or just a surprising mishap of any sort.
 Don’t make this mistake and create a backup regularly via iTunes or iCloud.
 This way you always have your data and information available in case you have to restore your iPhone or get a new one because of a defect or loss.
-If you don’t want to create a backup manually in iTunes every time, you can activate the automatic backups via iCloud in Settings → iCloud → Backup.
-To create an backup is super easy as our backup tricks show.
+If you don’t want to create a backup manually in iTunes every time, you can activate the automatic backups via iCloud in your iPhone “Settings”.
+Go to your Profile reading“Apple ID, iCloud, iTunes & App Store” and tap on “iCloud” now go down to “iCloud Backup” and activate the toggle next to “iCloud Backup”.

 (Dis-)Charging iPhone battery fully